List of Alex Rider characters: Desmond McCain

 Desmond McCain is the main antagonist in Crocodile Tears.
-He is black skinned, bald, and his eyes are grey.
+He is black skinned, well-built, and bald, with grey eyes.
 He wears an ear stud shaped like a silver crucifix.

 McCain was an orphan, found abandoned in a bag of McCain's Oven Chips (where he got his name from) in Hackney, London.
 He was then adopted and grew up to become a boxer.
 He won many major boxing titles and was in line for stardom, until his boxing career came to an abrupt end when he was defeated by a boxer called Buddy Sangster in Madison Square Garden.
 During the bout, his jaw was smashed up badly and suffered a botched plastic surgery operation in Las Vegas when attempting to get it fixed.
 McCain later hired international assassin The Gentleman to kill both the surgeon and Buddy Sangster.

 McCain then went into property development.
 He built a lot of skyscrapers in London and made a fortune, later becoming involved in politics.
 He joined the British Conservative Party and was elected as Minister of Sports.
 Problems piled up and cost him money, so he set fire to one of his properties and claimed the insurance money.
 McCain was exposed, however, by a homeless man who had seen it happen and sent to prison for nine years for fraud.

 While McCain was in jail, he pretended to convert to Christianity for a good image.
 Because of this, McCain had the ability to insert biblical verses into his sentences at the most convenient of moments.
 He was released early and set up a charity, First Aid.
 He created disasters and then collected money for them, keeping half of it.
 He then made plans to create the ultimate disaster in Kenya.
 McCain joined a partnership with GM scientist Leonard Straik and created a poisonous gene to be pumped into wheat crop fields in Kenya which would spread a horrible disease that could wipe out half of Africa.
 When the many millions of pounds flooded in, McCain planned to steal it and hide out in Switzerland with his future wife, Myra Beckett.